nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 ### Proptypes

 As apps grow in scale, it is valuable to start thinking about how we can better improve the quality of our code to help prevent bugs.
 One way we can achieve this is to validate the types of data (e.g. strings, numbers, etc) that we pass to our components through props.
-If the datatype that is passed through props is not what the component expects, a warning will be thrown to the console.
+If the data type that is passed through props is not what the component expects, a warning will be thrown to the console.

 We can use the Proptypes library to do this kind of typechecking in React.
 To use it, we need to install it as a dependency in our app: